vibhorkum/synchronize-logical-slots/README.md

 with_llvm=false make install -e
 ```

-2. Connect to the `postgres` and databases which has logical replication slot and execute following command to enable to module
+2. Connect to the `postgres` which has logical replication slot and execute following command to enable to module
 ```
-psql -U enterprisedb -c "CREATE EXTENSION synchronize_logical_slots CASCADE;" -d postgres psql -U enterprisedb -c "GRANT EXECUTE ON FUNCTION primary_checkpoint() TO <replication user>;
+psql -U enterprisedb -c "CREATE EXTENSION synchronize_logical_slots CASCADE;" -d postgres
 ```
 3. Update the following parameters in postgresql.conf for master and synchronous standbys:
 ```